zelosleone/pixi-build-backends/docs/backends/pixi-build-cmake.md

    - `-DCMAKE_INSTALL_PREFIX=$PREFIX`: Install to conda prefix
    - `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON`: Export compile commands for tooling
    - `-DBUILD_SHARED_LIBS=ON`: Build shared libraries by default
+   - `-DPython_EXECUTABLE=$PYTHON`: Use the conda Python executable if it's part of the host dependencies.
 3. **Build**: Executes `cmake --build` to compile the project
 4. **Install**: Installs the built artifacts to the conda package